nniiicc/StrategicPlan/strategicplan.md

 ## Strategic Plan June - Aug 2019

 I plan to develop my strategic plan for six weeks at a time, and revisit the plan to add new tasks and new projects on a weekly or biweekly basis.
+For an overview of the process I am following please see the [readme](https://github.com/nniiicc/StrategicPlan/blob/master/readme.md) file for this repository.

 I created repositories with issues and milestones for each of the projects that I am working on.
 There are some short
 - [Submission to a special issue of the Data Science Journal (due June 30)](https://github.com/nniiicc/DSJ-2019-DrexelCoData/milestone/1)